Andriy Portnov

 From 2005 to 2010, Portnov headed the legal department of Yulia Tymoshenko's election headquarters.
-From 2 April 2010 to the end of February 2014, he was the Head of the Main Department for Judiciary of the Presidential Administration of Viktor Yanukovych and Deputy (then promoted to first deputy on 24 January 24) Head of the Administration of the President of Ukraine.
+From 2 April 2010 to the end of February 2014, he was the Head of the Main Department for Judiciary of the Presidential Administration of Viktor Yanukovych and Deputy (then promoted to first deputy on 24 January 2014) Head of the Administration of the President of Ukraine.
 He was also a member of the Council of the National Bank of Ukraine from 2010 to 2014.

-During the Euromaidan, Portnov was involved in the adoption of "Dictatorship laws."
+During the Euromaidan, Portnov was involved in the adoption of anti-protest laws in Ukraine.

 Immediately after the Euromaidan, on 20 February 2014, he left Ukraine.
 Between 2014 and 2015, he was under the sanctions of the European Union.
 He lived in Russia, then moved to Vienna, and practiced law there.
 On 19 May 2019, he returned to Ukraine.
 On 15 January 2020, the Pechersk Court of Kyiv ruled that, for the purposes of elections Portnov was a resident of Ukraine for the last five years.

-A number of criminal cases have been filed against Portnov, many of which he has won in court.
-In 2018, Ukrainian investigators began investigating Portnov's involvement in the annexation of Crimea, and the Security Service of Ukraine opened a case under the article "Treason," which was later closed.
+A number of criminal cases were filed against Portnov, many of which were quashed.
+In 2018, Ukrainian investigators began investigating Portnov's involvement in the annexation of Crimea, and the Security Service of Ukraine opened a treason case, which was later closed.

-Biography

-Andriy Portnov was born on 27 October 1973 in Vorshilograd (present-day Luhansk).
+Portnov was shot and killed near the American School of Madrid in Pozuelo de Alarcón, Spain, on 21 May 2025.
+Portnov schooled his children there.
+One of the perpetrators was then arrested and charged by the National Police for the murder of Portnov.

 Early life

+Andriy Portnov was born on 27 October 1973 in Luhansk.

-In 1990, he graduated from secondary school No. 50 in Luhansk.
+In 1990, Portnov graduated from secondary school No. 50 in Luhansk.
 From 1991 to 1992, he served in the Soviet Army and the Ukrainian Ground Forces.

 From 1993 to 1994, Portnov worked as a legal adviser for Yurlit Ltd in Luhansk, while studying at the correspondence department of the law faculty of East Ukrainian State University.
 Then, for less than two years, he was a lawyer at the AP "Lugansk Oil Depot".
 In 1996, he headed the law firm Ukrinformpravo in Luhansk.
 He graduated from the university in 1999.